skrtdev/TelegramBot-API/docs.md

 ```

 ### editMessageText
-editMessageText can be used directly as a method of the main class or as a method of a Message Object, (as editText method), in order to edit that Message.
+editMessageText can be used directly as a method of the main class or as a method of a Message Object, as _editText_ method, in order to edit that Message.

 ```php
 // main class